jnaglick/gpt-toolbox/README.md

     - **GPT4 plugin developer access**: Be subscribed to "Plus" and join the waitlist for plugin dev https://openai.com/waitlist/plugins

       - It seems some people get in much sooner than others.
-I speculate that using the 3.5 API might get you "noticed".
-Try other projects and check out the `agents` module
+It's possible using the 3.5 API can get you flagged for access, so try other projects and check out the `agents` module until you do.

 2. Init the project: `make init`